 The Bitmap Offset field specifies the number of slots between the slot on which the Scheduling IE is sent and the first slot to be scheduled.
 The first slot to be scheduled corresponds to the first bit in the bitmap.
 For example, if the Scheduling IE is sent in the slot whose index is 0 and the Bitmap Offset field is set to 5, the first bit corresponds to the slot whose index is 6.

+When the Scheduling List Type field is set to 3, Scheduling List elements shall be formatted as per Figure 7-XXX.